MMullen4/pw-generate/README.md

 NA

 ## Usage
-Example of a 12 character password with capital letter and numbers only - CWVH4JU1IKUI
+Example of a 12 character password with capital letters and numbers only - CWVH4JU1IKUI

 ## Support
 Email me at matt@mmcprintpackaging.com.